jwhitmarsh/deno-interactive-commit/README.md

 #### scopeFormatters

-Define tranformations for the `scope` part of the message.
+Define transformations for the `scope` part of the message.
 This allows you to include parent directories and change the case.

 | Prop              | Value                                       |
 | ----------------- | ------------------------------------------- |